Authmaker/documentation/build-backend/route-authentication.md

   model: models.post,
   resource: 'post',

-  // no authentication/authorization needed to view all posts
   find: {},
   create: {
+    // user must be authenticated to create a new post
+    authentication: authmakerVerifyExpress.mongo(),

     // assign the current user as the new post's author preMiddleware(req, res, next) {
       req.body.data.attributes.author = req.user.id;
       next();
   },

-    // user must be authenticated to create a new post
-    authentication: authmakerVerifyExpress.mongo(),
-  },

   update: {
-    // user must be authenticated to edit a post
     authentication: authmakerVerifyExpress.mongo(),

-    // user is only authorized to edit their own posts authorisation(req) {
-      return {
-        author: req.user.id,
-      };
   },
-  },

   delete: {
-    // user must be authenticated to delete a post
     authentication: authmakerVerifyExpress.mongo(),

-    // user is only authorized to delete their own posts authorisation(req) {
-      return {
-        author: req.user.id,
-      };
     },
   },
 });
 ```

-You will notice above in the 'create' route, we assign the current user as the author of the newly created post.
-After a user logs in, each request to the server will be sent with the user's token that allows the server to authenticate them.
-Authmaker's express-autoroute-json package provides a `preMiddleware()` hook that allows us to access the request and response objects.
-We use this hook to attach a new author property onto the request with the value of the current user id.
-For more detailed info on using middleware, see the Express [documentation](http://expressjs.com/en/guide/using-middleware.html).
-TODO: review this statement - is there a better way to say this?
-Is this correct?
+Assigning the user's id to all posts they create allows us to not only search posts by author, but we can further protect our API by specifying authorization rules in the next step.